ignacioariasdev/WeatherWebServicesWithCoreData/README.md

 # WeatherWebServicesWithCoreData

-# This Project will save the following data into persistance:
+# This Project will save the following data into persistence:
    ### The city name & its temperature

 ## Open the app: